rgeshay/GeshayPortfolio/README.md

 Class of 2023 (ideally)

 # What I Hope To Learn
 I'm taking Telling Stories with Data to further refine my visual skills and tailor them towards conveying information for specific audiences.
 My future career in consulting will necessitate not only coneying information clearly, but purposefully - for both clients and clients' clients.
-Aside from professional applications, I'm also just quite a visual person.
-I trust in my expertise when evaluating visual content and want to further cultivate this in data applications.
+I'm also just quite a visual learner, so I know what does and doesn't work for me personally.
+My love of art informas my expertise when evaluating visual content, but now I want to apply my skills towards data visuals creation while also finding and fixing what I'm not good at!
+We'll see how this goes :)

 # Portfolio